abrownstein2022/sql-employee-tracker/README.md

 ## Usage

-To start the application, go to the Terminal and enter what's below:
+To start the application, go to the Terminal and enter the line below:
 ```bash
 $npm start
 ```